Caitlin Clark's early play in WNBA will be her tryout for a roster spot on US Olympic women's team | TSN

 The American women, who are trying for an eighth consecutive Olympic gold medal, have a talented group of guards in the pool.
 The list includes five-time Olympian Diana Taurasi as well as Chelsea Gray, Ariel Atkins and Jewell Loyd, who all played on the Tokyo Games team in 2021.
 Kelsey Plum, who owns an Olympic gold medal in 3x3, and Sabrina Ionescu are also in the pool.

-“Thinking about Diana and Chelsea Gray and when their careers are done, you want to make sure you're in a position with these upcoming guards with Sabrina, Kelsey and Caitlin that you feel good that our future is set," Rizzotti said during 3x3 training camp this past weekend.
+“Thinking about Diana and Chelsea Gray and when their careers are done, you want to make sure you're in a position with these upcoming guards with Sabrina, Kelsey and Caitlin that you feel good that our future is set," Rizzotti said during 3x3 training camp last weekend.

-Rizzotti will get a first-hand look at Clark when the No. 1 pick in the draft opens her WNBA career at Connecticut on May 14.
+Rizzotti will get a first-hand look at Clark when the No. 1 pick in the draft opens her WNBA career at the Connecticut Sun on May 14.
 Rizzotti is the president of the Sun.

 If Clark makes the team, she wouldn't be the first WNBA rookie to be on an Olympic squad.
 Breanna Stewart was the last one to do it, making the team in 2016.
 The difference was that Stewart had been part of the national team since she was a sophomore in college, playing on the 2014 World Cup squad.

-While Clark has no senior national team experience, she has played on a few junior USA teams.
-She won gold medals with the 2019 and 2021 FIBA U19 World Cups and the 2017 FIBA U16 Americas Championship.
+While Clark has no senior national team experience, she has played on junior USA teams.
+She won gold medals at the 2019 and 2021 FIBA U19 World Cups and the 2017 FIBA U16 Americas Championship.

-There were reports Clark potentially could have been part of the 3x3 team. but Clark has said her focus is playing on the 5-on-5 team.
+There were reports Clark potentially could've been part of the 3x3 team. but Clark has said her focus is playing on the 5-on-5 team.

 “It's where I want to be,” Clark told the AP last week.
 “Three-on-three is really cool, I've just never done it.
 But 5-on-5 is the goal and the dream.
 To play with the best in the world and against the best in the world, you can't script it better than that.”

-Note: This story has been corrected to show Clark is the NCAA Division I all-time scoring leader.